LylietM/LylietM/README.md

 I am a biologist specialized in wildlife conservation, with a strong focus on spatial ecology, biogeography, and habitat connectivity.
 Currently, I am pursuing a PhD in Modeling and Experimentation in Science and Technology at the University of Extremadura, where I work on the spatial and ecological dynamics of the invasive Egyptian Goose (*Alopochen aegyptiaca*).

-My goal is to apply geospatial tools and emerging technologies (drones, camera traps, acoustic recorders for birds and bats, and artificial intelligence) to advance biodiversity conservation and environmental research.
+My goal is to apply geospatial tools and diverse technologies (UAVs, camera traps, passive acoustic monitoring devices, and AI) to advance biodiversity conservation and environmental research.

 ---